Office of Student Responsibility and Community Standards > Parent Information

 How are students notified of policies on campus?

-The University Policies, University's Community Standards and Residence Hall Policies are online in the Student Handbook (conduct.slu.edu).
+The University Policies, University's Community Standards and Residence Hall Policies are online in the Student Handbook.
 It is the students' responsibility to review and understand the policies and expectations of student behavior.

 How does the conduct process operate?

-Will I be notified if my child has to appear in front of the conduct board?
+Will I be notified if my child has to attend an individual hearing?

 Are conduct hearings similar to court hearings?